New Zealand Army: Uniforms

 NZDPM and NZDDPM were replaced in 2013 by a single camouflage pattern and a new uniform called the New Zealand Multi Terrain Camouflage Uniform (MCU.)
 The shirt remains in an ACU-style however the pants are based on the Crye G3 combat pant with removable knee pads, usually otherwise associated with Special Forces and Police tactical unit assault uniforms.
 The MCU, with the addition of a beret or sometimes the Mounted Rifles Hat, was the working uniform for all branches and divisions of the NZ Army, and certain units within the RNZN and RNZAF.
 After several years in service, modifications to the uniform have since followed with a change in material to Teredo (polyester/cotton twill) for both uniform and boonie hat, a return to covered buttons, and the removal of the elbow and knee pad pockets.

 In late 2020, due to shortcomings and poor performances of the MCU uniform, the MCU's experienced issues such as the camouflage not working effectively in the New Zealand environment and poor quality of the uniform resulted in it deteriorating quickly from constant use.
 The New Zealand Army has begun replacing the MCUs with a new camouflage pattern called NZMTP, based on the British Multi-Terrain Pattern (MTP), using a Multicam colour palette, produced by Crye Precision in the United States.
 The new uniforms will revert to the 2008 cut and be manufactured locally.

 Uniform accessories such as plate carriers, webbing, belts and wet weather clothing will be purchased in MultiCam pattern to source using the current market and reduce costs.

 Equipment

 Infantry

 The New Zealand Army's primary service weapon is the Modular Assault Rifle System - Light (MARS-L) assault rifle, which is used by all service branches of the New Zealand Defence Force.
 The weapon can be equipped with accessories such as an ACOG sight, M203 grenade launcher or M7 bayonet.
 Some soldiers are equipped with the Designated Marksman Weapon (DMW), equipped with a telescopic Leupold & Stevens sight allowing for increased accuracy at range.
-The Glock 17 is used as a sidearm.
+The Glock 17 Gen 4 is used as a sidearm.

 The Standard Helmet takes the form of the OPS-CORE Hi Cut Ballistic helmet which will provide level 3 protection for low – medium ballistic threat/non blast operating environments, currently being introduced since July 2024 as part of the SSPE project starting with Tranche 1 and replacing the Viper P4 ACH with level 4 protection which will remain in service for higher threat (including blast) environments.